KQ1time/password/README.md

-# password
+# Password Generator 🔐
 This is a password generator.
+It can to generate passwords and copy to the clipboard.